swatipbk1/Shiva-blissfulbuys/README.md

 react-top-loading-bar: ^2.3.1
 theme-ui: ^0.16.2
 ## Credits
-This project uses the NewsAPI to fetch top headlines from http"//newsapi.org for our CNN News APP.
+This project uses the NewsAPI to fetch top headlines from http"//newsapi.org for our News APP.

 ## License
 This project is licensed under the MIT License.